Democracy in a Small English Town

 - People surviving the impossibility of circumstances: the imposition of austerity on innocent lives.

-He began to view what he photographed in Bridport differently: that the town’s wonderful eccentricity (the Hat Festival for instance) looks less like frivolous fun and more like rebellion: “no, I will not conform,” “no, I will not submit,” “no, I will not become your norm.”
+He began to view what he photographed in Bridport differently: that the town’s wonderful eccentricity (the Hat Festival for instance) looks less like frivolous fun and more like rebellion: “no, I will not conform,” “no, I will not submit,” “no, I will not accept your normal.”